replit/river/PROTOCOL.md

 Streams MUST only be started by the client through the invocation of a procedure.
 Once a procedure is invoked, it opens a new stream and sends the first message of the stream (in accordance with the 'Sending Messages' heading below) and listen to messages on that same `streamId`.

+### Reader and Writer Semantics

+All procedure types (`rpc`, `stream`, `upload`, `subscription`) are powered by bidirectional streams in the underlying protocol, but they are exposed differently at the API level and have different constraints on the number of messages sent and received.
+Bidirectional stream implies that for a given procedure, the client has a reader and the writer, and the server has a reader and a writer.
+The `stream` procedure type is the most general case exposing full bidirectional stream semantics.

+Writers send messages that are recieved by the other side's reader.
+ONLY writers can end streams.
+Readers can send a signal to the writer that they are no longer interested in the stream, but the writer can choose to ignore this signal and continue sending messages.

+Recommendation for API:

+- RPC:
+  - Client: a normal function call, arguments gets passed in and result is returned.
+Do not expose streams.
+  - Server: handler receives the arguments and returns the result.
+- Stream:
+  - Client: calls a function and gets back a writer and a reader interface.
+  - Server: handler recieves a writer and a reader interface.
+- Upload:
+  - Client: calls a function and gets back a writer interface, with a way to get the result at the end of the write.
+  - Server: handler recieves a reader interface, and returns the result at the end of the write.
+- Subscription:
+  - Client: calls a function and gets back a reader interface.
+  - Server: handler recieves a writer interface.

 ### Handling messages for streams